 Read more on the implementation of advanced technologies at pp. 43-59.

-Hereinafter in the section "Environmental stewardship - Water resources" the data for total and fresh water withdrawal and discharge excludes quarry, mine, drainage, storm, and other waters, which are not mn m3/bn kWh1
+Hereinafter in the section "Environmental stewardship - Water resources" the data for total and fresh water withdrawal and discharge excludes quarry, mine, drainage, storm, and other waters, which are not used in the production process.